raspberrypilearning/scratchpc-interactive-book/en/step_6.md

 --- /task ---

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-Now you are the author of an electronic book!
+You are now the author of an electronic book!
 Take a moment to celebrate what you have made.
 </p>